 You can read my full disclosure statement here.

 Winter Sowing is using plastic milk jugs or other plastic containers, and using them as mini-greenhouses outside in the middle of winter, to sow your seeds.
-I first read about Winter Sowing, here on Kevin Jacob’s blog.
-I have been doing this now for the last 5 years or so, and it has worked so well for me, that I wanted to share this Winter Sowing tutorial in hopes that it works for you too.
+Winter sowing is an easy, simple, inexpensive way to sow seeds.
+I have been doing this now for the last 6 years or so, and it has worked so well for me, that I wanted to share this Winter Sowing tutorial in hopes that it works for you too.
 Because it is SOOOOO EASY!!!!!
 Sow those seeds, and then forget about them for a few month!
 Seriously.
 That is all.

 Another reason I love winter sowing, is it allows me to get back into my gardening groove before the weather truly lets me.
 I don’t know about you, but after the holidays are over, I start getting the gardening itch.
 Winter sowing allows me to actually begin gardening in the winter, but without really dealing with the nastiness of winter.
 I plant the seeds indoors, and then just pop them outside and let nature to the rest.

-I like to use milk jugs for my winter sowing containers.
+I like to use milk jugs for my winter sowing containers, but any similar type of container will work.
 To prepare them, first, poke a bunch of holes in the bottom for drainage, and a few holes around the top for extra air circulation.
 I use a Phillips head screwdriver that I heat up over a gas burner, than just poke it thru the plastic a bunch of times.
 Then you cut the milk jug almost all the way around about 4″ up from the bottom, but leaving an inch or so intact opposite from the handle, as a hinge.
 So that you can lift the upper part of the jug open.
 I use an X-acto knife to do this.

 Fill the bottom part of the jug with 3″ of damp potting soil.
 I use the same kind of potting soil I talk about in my Seed Starting Equipment post.
 Have some duct tape or similar tape on hand, that you will need to seal the lids closed.
 Also, stick a label in there also with the name of the seeds you are planning to sow.
 Don’t write on the tape or jug, as the sun will fade it.
 Ask me how I know!
 Plant the seeds into the soil as directed on the package for depth of planting.